cmungall/owljs/README.md

 # Requirements

-owl.js requires [RingoJS](http://ringojs.org/), a CommonJS-based JavaScript runtime written in Java and based on the Mozilla Rhino JavaScript engine.
+owljs requires [RingoJS](http://ringojs.org/), a CommonJS-based JavaScript runtime written in Java and based on the Mozilla Rhino JavaScript engine.

-owl.js also requires an OWLAPI jar.
+owljs also requires an OWLAPI jar.
 This repository has the owltools jar bundled (which includes the owlapi as part).